Mitgliederverwaltung am Laptop

 Let's look at it soberly: What good are all the measures to get new club members if you can't keep the old ones?
 Therefore, this point should also not be neglected in all the measures.

 But don't worry, none of this is a problem for you, because regardless of whether it's about acquiring new members or retaining old ones, as you've probably noticed, the measures are approximately the same.
 If you address the above points about acquiring members, you won't have any problems retaining members.
-A club is primarily about the people behind it and that is exactly why you can never pay enough attention to the individuality of the individual people.
+A club is primarily about the people behind it and that is exactly why you can never pay enough attention to the individuality of the people.

 Vereinsplaner not only helps you with information, but also as an administration tool

-Concentrated knowledge in the club handbook
+Concentrated club knowledge in the club handbook

 Together with nine experts from practice, we have written a 98-page ePaper on current topics relating to clubs.
 The ePaper contains 5 chapters and 15 topics on important areas relating to the organization, members, funding, sponsors, taxes and more.
 A lawyer also addresses the issue of data protection.
-You can download the club handbook for free from the website.
+You can download the handbook for free from the club handbook website.

 Vereinshandbuch

-You might also be interested in this...
+You also might be interested in this...

 View all blog articles